AMReX-Astro/Castro/paper/paper.md

 is the traditional operator splitting approach, using Strang splitting to achieve second-order in time.
-However, when the reactions are energetic this coupling can break down, and we have two different implementations based on spectral deferred corrections.
-The simplified SDC method uses the CTU PPM hydro together with an iterative scheme to fully couple the reactions and hydro, still to second order XX.
+However, when the reactions are energetic this coupling can break down, and we have two different implementations based on spectral deferred corrections (SDC).
+The simplified SDC method uses the CTU PPM hydro together with an iterative scheme to fully couple the reactions and hydro, still to second order [@simple_sdc].
 Both of these methods have a retry scheme, where a timestep will be rejected if the burning solve fails to meet its tolerance, negative densities are generated, or we violate one of the timestepping criterion.
-Alternately, we have implemented a traditional SDC method that couples hydro and reactions to both second and fourth-order in space and time XX (at present, this method is single-level only).
+Alternately, we have implemented a traditional SDC method that couples hydro and reactions to both second and fourth-order in space and time [@castro_sdc] (at present, this method is single-level only).

-In addition to reactive hydrodynamics, Castro includes full self-gravity with isolated boundary conditions and rotation, both implemented in an energy-conserving fashion, explicit thermal diffusion, and gray and multigroup flux limited diffusion radiation hydrodynamics.
+In addition to reactive hydrodynamics, Castro includes full self-gravity with isolated boundary conditions and rotation, both implemented in an energy-conserving fashion, explicit thermal diffusion, and gray [@castroII] and multigroup [@castroIII] flux limited diffusion radiation hydrodynamics.
 An MHD solver has been implemented and will be merged into the master branch in the near future.

-AMR
+Castro can use an arbitrary equation of state and reaction network and these microphysics routines are provided by the StarKiller project [@starkiller].

+Castro is build on the AMReX [@AMReX] adaptive mesh refinement (AMR) library and is largely written in C++ with Fortran compute kernels.
-Castro is written in a performance-portable manner, using MPI to distribute AMR grids across nodes and using logical tiling with OpenMP to divide a grid across threads for manycore machines or CUDA to spread the work across GPU threads on GPU-based machines.
-All of the core physics runs on GPUs (CTU PPM hydro, self-gravity, diffusion, reactions) and has been shown to scale well to 1000s of GPUs.
-For performance portability, the same compute kernel is used for CPUs or GPUs,
+AMR levels are advanced at their own timestep (subcycling) and jumps by factors of 2 and 4 are supported between levels.
+We use MPI to distribute AMR grids across nodes and using logical tiling with OpenMP to divide a grid across threads for manycore machines or CUDA to spread the work across GPU threads on GPU-based machines.
+All of the core physics runs on GPUs (CTU PPM hydro, self-gravity, diffusion, reactions) and has been shown to scale well to 1000s of GPUs [@castro_2019].
+For performance portability, the same compute kernel is used for CPUs or GPUs, using either a custom preprocessor pragrma for Fortran or lambda-capturing for C++ kernels.

-Open